larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 subjective judgement calls.
 Behaviors not listed here might require moderation, and it is not possible to write a complete list of all such behaviors.

-Unsolicited bulk messages are considered disruptive and should be handled in a manner consistent with the IESG statement on IETF Spam Control on IETF Mailing Lists{{IESG-SPAM}}, or its successors.
-Administrators may take similar actions in other fora (e.g., GitHub or Instant Messaging).
-Such actions require no additional reporting.